ldsouza/ldsouza.github.io/_posts/2016-10-03-nintex-forms-for-office-365-an-overview.md

 Restrict controls to certain group of users:
 A very handy feature is restricting access to controls in the form based on the group a user belongs to.

-### Few Dislikes but some of these are on the Nintex's roadmap -
+### Additional Features that would be nice to have but are on Nintex's roadmap -

 You cannot copy and paste controls into a panel or repeating section.
 This could be useful when you create a form with several similar controls and could reduce the time taken to create a form.